On This Page

 CNO is accountable for ensuring that nurses are qualified and safe to practice.
 For applicants, our processes must be transparent, impartial and fair, regardless of where in the world they begin their nursing journey.

-We understand that the application process can be lengthy and complex for many international applicants, with the COVID-19 pandemic only increasing these challenges.
-We have identified that our applicants are experiencing increased wait times, which has highlighted the need to review our processes, so that we can identify opportunities to make meaningful improvements.
+We understand that the application process can be lengthy and complex for many international applicants, which has highlighted the need to review our processes, so that we can identify opportunities to make meaningful improvements.

 Doing so will improve the applicant experience by streamlining and reducing delays in the application assessment process, which will ultimately improve wait times for applicants to become registered.